nuxt/framework/docs/content/3.api/1.composables/use-async-data.md

 # `useAsyncData`

-Within your pages, components and plugins you can use useAsyncData to get access to data that resolves asynchronously.
+Within your pages, components, and plugins you can use useAsyncData to get access to data that resolves asynchronously.

 ## Type